Limkokwing University of Creative Technology

 Limkokwing University of Creative Technology (also called Limkokwing and LUCT) is a private university that has a presence across Africa, Europe, and Asia.
 With its main campus in Malaysia, the university has over 30,000 students from more than 150 countries.

 The university offers a wide range of programs at the undergraduate and postgraduate levels in various fields of study, including design, multimedia, communication, business, and technology.

 In addition to academic programs, the university offers various extracurricular activities, clubs, and societies for students to participate in, including sports, performing arts, cultural activities, and community service.

 History

-LUCT was established and founded in 1991 by Tan Sri Dato' Sri Paduka Dr Lim Kok Wing.
+LUCT was established and founded in 1991 by Lim Kok Wing.
 In 2002, it became the first private college to be recognised as a university college.

 Campuses

 As of December 2018, the university had the following campuses: